This blog post was updated on May 11, 2020. Previous comments have not been removed or edited.

 Total knee replacement surgery is on the rise.
 However, studies are showing that total knee replacement operations are often unnecessary and can cause serious complications.

 Is osteoarthritis giving you knee pain?
 You may think that a joint replacement is the best possible solution.
-After all, knee replacement numbers are large and growing: 600,000 of the surgeries were completed during 2009.
+After all, knee replacement numbers are large and growing: 600,000 of the surgeries are completed every year, with numbers growing year by year.
 As the joints of the baby-boomer generation continue to age, experts say that millions of these surgeries will be performed by 2030.

 Before addressing a few of the complications that can accompany a knee replacement, let’s look at a study that suggests many total knee replacement surgeries are inappropriate.